How to write a good press release that'll get picked up by the media

 And yet, the majority of press releases go out as barebones text.
 Why?

-With cameraphones and stock imagery abound, there's no logical reason to exclude images, videos or other multimedia from your press releases.
+With cameraphones and stock imagery abound, there's no logical reason to exclude images, videos or other multimedia when you write a PR.
 Making yours high quality will set you apart from all the other stories flooding journos' inboxes.

 - Hi-res photographs